 Even he, though, is human and after crossing the finish line Bakulin managed one television interview with a Russian broadcaster before being led across the warm-up zone and sitting against a barrier.

 Before long the cramps started and he was stretched out on the tarmac.
 After 15 minutes of treatment, a stretcher arrived and he was taken off to a nearby tent for further treatment.

-Bakulin’s gold means that in the history of the 50km Race Walk in the World Championships Russia has now drawn level on three gold medals with Poland who in the person of the inimitable Robert Korzeniowski amassed three titles between 1997 and 2003.
+Bakulin’s gold means that in the history of the 50km race walk at the World Championships, Russia has now drawn level on three gold medals with Poland who in the person of the inimitable Robert Korzeniowski amassed three titles between 1997 and 2003.